saikiran76/Full_stack_application/README.md

 ## Contributing

-We welcome contributions to improve our platform!
+I do welcome contributions to improve the application!

 To contribute:

 1. Fork the repository.